-Bond Counsel has not opined as to any other matters of federal tax law relating to the Notes.
-However, prospective purchasers should be aware of certain collateral consequences which may result under federal tax law for certain holders of the Notes: (i) Section 265 of the Code denies a deduction for interest on indebtedness incurred or continued to purchase or carry the Notes or, in the case of a financial institution, that portion of a holder's interest expense allocated to interest on the Notes, (ii) with respect to insurance companies subject to the tax imposed by Section 831 of the Code, Section 832(b)(5)(B)(i) reduces the deduction for losses incurred by 15 percent of the sum of certain items, including interest on the Notes, (iii) interest on the Notes earned by certain foreign corporations doing business in the United States could be subject to a branch profits tax imposed by Section 884 of the Code, (iv) passive investment income, including interest on the Notes, may be subject to federal income taxation under Section 1375 of the Code for an S Corporation that has Subchapter C earnings and profits at the close of the taxable year if greater than 25% of the gross receipts of such S Corporation is passive investment income, (v) Section 86 of the Code requires recipients of certain Social Security and certain Railroad Retirement benefits to take into account in determining gross income receipts or accruals of interest on the Notes, and (vi) receipt of investment income, including interest on the Notes, may, pursuant to Section 32(i) of the Code, disqualify the recipient from obtaining the earned income credit provided by Section 32(a) of the Code.
+Bond Counsel has not opined as to any other matters of federal tax law relating to the Bonds.
+However, prospective purchasers should be aware of certain collateral consequences which may result under federal tax law for certain holders of the Bonds: (i) Section 265 of the Code denies a deduction for interest on indebtedness incurred or continued to purchase or carry the Bonds or, in the case of a financial institution, that portion of a holder's interest expense allocated to interest on the Bonds, (ii) with respect to insurance companies subject to the tax imposed by Section 831 of the Code, Section 832(b)(5)(B)(i) reduces the deduction for losses incurred by 15 percent of the sum of certain items, including interest on the Bonds, (iii) interest on the Bonds earned by certain foreign corporations doing business in the United States could be subject to a branch profits tax imposed by Section 884 of the Code, (iv) passive investment income, including interest on the Bonds, may be subject to federal income taxation under Section 1375 of the Code for an S Corporation that has Subchapter C earnings and profits at the close of the taxable year if greater than 25% of the gross receipts of such S Corporation is passive investment income, (v) Section 86 of the Code requires recipients of certain Social Security and certain Railroad Retirement benefits to take into account in determining gross income receipts or accruals of interest on the Bonds, and (vi) receipt of investment income, including interest on the Bonds, and (vi) receipt of investment income, including interest on the Bonds, and (vi) receipt of investment income, including interest on the Bonds, and (vi) receipt of investment income, including interest on the Bonds, and (vi) receipt of investment income, including interest on the Bonds, and (vi) receipt of investment income, including interest on the Bonds, may, pursuant to Section 32(i) of the Code, disqualify the recipient from obtaining the earned income credit provided by Section 32(a) of the Code.

-Except in the case of certain corporate Note owners, interest paid on tax-exempt obligations such as the Notes is now generally required to be reported by payors to the IRS and to recipients in the same manner as interest on taxable obligations.
-In addition, such interest may be subject to "backup withholding" if the Note owner fails to provide the information required on IRS Form W-9, Request for Taxpayer Identification Number and Certification, or the IRS has specifically identified the Note owner as being subject to backup withholding because of prior underreporting.
-Neither the information reporting requirement nor the backup withholding requirement affects the excludability of interest on the Notes from gross income for federal tax purposes.
+Interest paid on tax-exempt obligations such as the Bonds is now generally required to be reported by payors to the IRS and to recipients in the same manner as interest on taxable obligations.
+In addition, such interest may be subject to "backup withholding" if the Bond owner fails to provide the information required on IRS Form W-9, Request for Taxpayer Identification Number and Certification, or the IRS has specifically identified the Bond owner as being subject to backup withholding because of prior underreporting.
+Neither the information reporting requirement nor the backup withholding requirement affects the excludability of interest on the Bonds from gross income for federal tax purposes.

-In the opinion of Bond Counsel, under existing law, interest on the Notes and any profit made on the sale thereof are exempt from Massachusetts personal income taxes, and the Notes are exempt from Massachusetts personal property taxes.
-Bond Counsel has not opined as to other Massachusetts tax consequences arising with respect to the Notes.
-Prospective purchasers should be aware, however, that the Notes are included in the measure of Massachusetts corporate excise and franchise taxes.
-Bond Counsel has not opined as to the taxability of the Notes, their transfer and the income therefrom, including any profit made on the sale thereof, under the laws of any state other than Massachusetts.
+In the opinion of Bond Counsel, under existing law, interest on the Bonds and any profit made on the sale thereof are exempt from Massachusetts personal income taxes, and the Bonds are exempt from Massachusetts personal property taxes.
+Bond Counsel has not opined as to other Massachusetts tax consequences arising with respect to the Bonds.
+Prospective purchasers should be aware, however, that the Bonds are included in the measure of Massachusetts estate and inheritance taxes, and the Bonds and the interest thereon are included in the measure of Massachusetts corporate excise and franchise taxes.
+Bond Counsel has not opined as to the taxability of the Bonds, their transfer and the income therefrom, including any profit made on the sale thereof, under the laws of any state other than Massachusetts.